chenningg/cz2006-suibian/README.md

 7. View the results and Suibian eat!

-# Deploying server code
+# Contributing to Suibian

 To update the application code, you must be a contributor of this repository.
 Create a new branch and submit a pull request for the master branch.
-Once approved, your code will automatically be deployed to Heroku.
+Do look at the issues if you want something to work on, or open your own!

-Please make sure your code works before deploying to master.
+Please make sure your code works before submitting a pull request.
 You should test your code on a local server localhost:3000 to make sure everything is functioning correctly first.

-# Getting started
+# Getting started (For developers)

-### Installation
+## Installation
+1. Clone this repository into your local machine.
+2. Make sure you have [yarn](https://yarnpkg.com/) installed.

-Open a terminal instance and cd to the root directory.
-In the root directory, type `yarn install` .
-This is a mono-repo format where the common modules will be installed in the root folder directory and the more specific modules are installed in the respective packages.
+3. Open a terminal instance and cd to the root directory of your cloned repository.
+In the root directory, type `yarn install`.
+This is a mono-repo format where the common modules will be installed in the root folder directory and the more specific modules are installed in the respective packages of client and server.

-### Testing local setup
+## Testing your local setup

-After the node modules is installed, run `yarn start` in both suibian-server and suibian-app to get it working.
+After the node modules is installed, run `yarn dev` in both suibian-server and suibian-app to get it working.
+This runs both the server and client in development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The app is being served via a http proxy to the express server which serves the react app.

-# React commands
+# Yarn commands

-The react application can be run from either the root directory or the suibian-app directory under packages.
+If you would like a more specific runtime, there are several other commands to run either the client or server in standalone mode.

-## Root directory
+## From root directory

 ### `yarn run app-start`

-Runs the app in the development mode.<br />
+Runs only the client in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will hot reload if you make edits and save.<br />
-You will also see any lint errors in the console.
+You will also see any linting errors in the console.

-## suibian-app directory

-### `yarn start`
+### `yarn run server-start`

-Runs the app in the development mode.<br />
+Runs the server using ts-node.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+### `yarn run server-dev`

+Runs the server using nodemon, enabling hot reloading.

+## From suibian-app directory (client)

 ### `yarn test`